Kenigs-glitch/MediaBot/README.md

 ### Smart Orientation Detection

-The bot automatically detects the optimal image orientation based on your prompt content:
+The bot automatically detects the optimal image orientation based on your prompt:

+**Horizontal Orientation (1280x720)** is chosen when the word "horiz" is included in your prompt
+- The "horiz" keyword is automatically removed before processing
+- Example: "a beautiful sunset horiz" → generates horizontal image

-**Portrait Orientation (720x1280)** is chosen for prompts containing:
+**Vertical Orientation (720x1280)** is the default for all other prompts
-- Portrait, vertical, tall, standing
-- Person, human, figure, character
-- Full body, close up, face, head, bust
-- Selfie, profile, portrait shot

-**Landscape Orientation (1280x720)** is chosen for prompts containing:
-- Landscape, horizontal, wide, panorama
-- Scenery, nature, cityscape, street
-- Beach, mountain, forest, environment
-- Group, crowd, scene, background, setting
+- Used when "horiz" is not present in the prompt
+- Example: "a portrait of a person" → generates vertical image

 ### Video Extension